 Knox is a very small city located in the state of Indiana.
 With a population of 3,545 people and three constituent neighborhoods, Knox is the 150th largest community in Indiana.

-Knox is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Knox is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Knox who work in food service (11.65%), office and administrative support (10.16%), and maintenance occupations (8.59%).
+Because occupations involving physical labor dominate the local economy, Knox is generally considered to be a blue-collar town.
+38.35% of the Knox workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Knox is a city of production and manufacturing workers, service providers, and sales and office workers.
+There are especially a lot of people living in Knox who work in food service (11.91%), sales jobs (10.45%), and office and administrative support (9.13%).

 As is often the case in a small city, Knox doesn't have a public transportation system that people use for their commute.

-The per capita income in Knox in 2010 was $20,441, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,764 for a family of four.
-However, Knox contains both very wealthy and poor people as well.
+The per capita income in Knox in 2018 was $18,285, which is low income relative to Indiana and the nation.
+This equates to an annual income of $73,140 for a family of four.

 The people who call Knox home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Knox residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Knox include German, English, Italian, and European.
+The greatest number of Knox residents report their race to be White, followed by Asian.
+Important ancestries of people in Knox include German, Irish, English, Polish, and British.

 The most common language spoken in Knox is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Italian.